iamuditbhardwaj/python-practice/README.md

 Hi, I'm Udit.

 # About this repository
 This repository contains my Python practice programs as I learn programming and Data Science.
-I have creaded this repository so i can track my learning progress using Git and Github.
+I have created this repository so i can track my learning progress using Git and Github.

 ## Goals